danbev/hacbs-dogma-policies/README.md

 test result: ok.
 2 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.19s
 ```

-One thing to not is how the Rules are written in Rego, take for example the
+One thing to note is how the rules are written in Rego, take for example the
-rule
+following rule:
 ```
 # METADATA
 # title: Missing required task